top of page

 He is a Certified Public Accountant and a lifelong learner, intent on applying his experience and values to the betterment of Madison County.

-Accomplishments as County Board Chairman
+County Board Chairman Accomplishments

 • Reduced County-Portion of Property Taxes – Despite increases in city taxes that cause overall propertytaxes to increase, the county portion of your tax levy decreased 22%